elassis/technicians_backend/README.md

 # technicians_backend
-this is the frontend part of the website. :)
+this is the backend part of the website. :)